 The new Electronic Communications Code – A year on

-The new Electronic Communications Code – which governs the relationship between property owners and those who run communications networks through masts, cables etc. - will soon have been in force for a year.
-Unlike the old Code, we have already seen operators testing its reaches and the implications for property owners are starting to become clear.
+The new Electronic Communications Code – which governs the relationship between property owners and those who run communications networks through masts, cables, etc – has now been in force for just over a year.
+Unlike under the old Code, it is clear that the operators have been keen to test its reaches and the implications for property owners are starting to become clear.

 There is, of course, a real difficulty for our economy and society here in trying to achieve the right balance between the increasing demands for better connectivity (including from many tenants) with the need for flexibility in the use of buildings and their redevelopment.
-Property owners are also concerned about operators proposing new rents at extremely low levels, using the new “no scheme” valuation criteria.
+The new Code has brought even more potential headaches for landowners, particularly those who have redevelopment intentions for their property in the future but whose plans are at an early stage.
+There are also concerns about operators proposing new rents at extremely low levels, using the new “no scheme” valuation criteria.

 Operators appear to be willing to pursue these rents – as well as their Code rights – much more assertively than they did under the old Code.
-This partly reflects the jurisdiction given to the Upper Tribunal for many Code matters and its obligation to determine certain Code applications within 6 months.
-It is clear from the Tribunal’s early decisions in applying the new Code that it recognises the wind of change brought in by Parliament and is willing to blow it forcefully through property interests.
+This partly reflects the jurisdiction given to the UT for many Code matters and its obligation to determine certain Code applications within six months.
+It is clear from the UT’s early decisions in applying the new Code that it recognises the wind of change brought in by parliament and is willing to blow it forcefully through property interests.
+This approach seems likely to continue into 2019.

-In addition to offering a clear demonstration of the force of the new Code, the case is a lesson to landowners about the importance of taking a careful approach to negotiations.
-For the London Borough of Islington, its open willingness in prior negotiations to accept the principle of having communications apparatus on its land – with the only dispute being the question of the relevant rent - encouraged the Tribunal to approve the operators’ application for interim rights, on the basis that it only remained for suitable financial terms to be determined.
+In addition to demonstrating the force of the new Code, the case was a lesson to landowners about the importance of taking a careful approach to negotiations.
+For the London Borough of Islington, its open willingness in prior negotiations to accept the principle of having communications apparatus on its land – with the only dispute being the question of the relevant rent – encouraged the UT to approve the operators’ application for interim rights, on the basis that it only remained for suitable financial terms to be determined.

 What are Code rights?